-The remaining DSA recoverable balance is a result of the storm recovery rider component.
-As discussed in Note 3, Rate Matters, storm restoration costs above the annual budgeted amount are amortized for recovery, one-third of which is factored in the subsequent year's DSA and the remaining balance is carried forward for recovery in future years.
-Also included in the December 31, 2020 DSA balance is the deferral of the anticipated Federal Emergency Management Agency (FEMA) reimbursable portion of Tropical Storm Isaias costs.
-LIPA was approved for public assistance for reimbursement of eligible costs; however, as of December 31, 2020, the FEMA grant application has not been finalized and approved, and as such, the net amounts due from customers cannot be reasonably determined.
+The remaining DSA recoverable balance is primarily the result of the storm recovery rider component.
+As discussed in Note 3, Rate Matters, storm restoration costs above the annual budgeted amount are amortized for recovery, one-third of which is factored in the subsequent year's DSA collection and the remaining balance is carried forward for recovery in future years.
+Also included in the December 31, 2021 DSA balance is the deferral of the remaining anticipated FEMA reimbursable portion of Tropical Storm Isaias costs.
+As of December 31, 2021 a significant portion of the FEMA grant application has not been finalized and approved, and as such, amounts due from customers cannot be reasonably determined.
 LIPA obtained from its Board a regulatory action to defer such costs for future recovery beyond the normal collection timeframe in the DSA.

-The carryover as of December 31, 2020 and 2019 totaled approximately \$358 million and \$76 million, respectively.
+The carryover as of December 31, 2021, and 2020 totaled approximately \$358 million.

-(A Component Unit of the State of New York) Notes to Consolidated Financial Statements December 31, 2020 and 2019
+(A Component Unit of the State of New York) Notes to Consolidated Financial Statements December 31, 2021 and 2020